Jonas Salk: Establishing the Salk Institute

 Dr. Salk, a creative man himself, hopes that the institute will do its share in probing the wisdom of nature and thus help enlarge the wisdom of man.
 For the ultimate purpose of science, humanism and the arts, in his judgment, is the freeing of each individual to cultivate his full creativity, in whichever direction it leads. ...
 As if to prepare for Socratic encounters such as these, the institute's architect, Louis Kahn, has installed blackboards in place of concrete facings on the walls along the walks.

 The New York Times, in a 1980 article celebrating the 25th anniversary of the Salk vaccine, described the current workings at the facility, reporting:

 At the institute, a magnificent complex of laboratories and study units set on a bluff overlooking the Pacific, Dr. Salk holds the titles of founding director and resident fellow.
 His own laboratory group is concerned with the immunologic aspects of cancer and the mechanisms of autoimmune disease, such as multiple sclerosis, in which the immune system attacks the body's own tissues.

 In an interview about his future hopes at the institute, he said, "In the end, what may have more significance is my creation of the institute and what will come out of it, because of its example as a place for excellence, a creative environment for creative minds."

 Francis Crick, co-discoverer of the structure of the DNA molecule, was a leading professor at the institute until his death in 2004.
 The institute also served as the basis for Bruno Latour and Steve Woolgar's 1979 book Laboratory Life: The Construction of Scientific Facts.

 AIDS vaccine work

 Beginning in the mid-1980s, Salk engaged in research to develop a vaccine for AIDS.
 He cofounded The Immune Response Corporation (IRC) with Kevin Kimberlin and patented Remune, an immunologic therapy, but was unable to secure liability insurance for the product.
 The project was discontinued in 2007, twelve years after Salk's death.

+Activism

+In 1995 Jonas Salk became one of the original signatories of the Ashley Montagu Resolution which asked the World Court, now the International Court of Justice, to help end genital mutation of children including female genital mutilation, circumcision, and penile subincision.